meetrickyb/togaf-10/docs/foundation/core-concepts.md

 - Each phase has **inputs**, **steps**, and **outputs (deliverables)**.
 - The **Requirements Management** phase feeds and is fed by all others.

 ---
+## Architecture Scope
+- Four dimensions define and limit the scope of an architecture
+- **A. Enterprise Scope (Breadth)** - What is the full extent of the enterprise and what part of that extent will tis architecting effort deal with?
+        - Organizations
+        - Business Unit
+        - Departments
+        - Processes
+- **B. Level of Detail (Depth)** - To what level of detail should the architecting effort go?
+        - How much architecture is enough?
+- **C. Architecture Domains** - Which domains should be looked at?
+        - Business
+        - Data
+        - Application
+        - Technology
+- **D. Time Period (Planning Horizon)** - What is the time period that needs to be articulated for the Architecture Vision?
+---

 ## Key TOGAF Concepts